FIWARE/catalogue/README.md

 The following is a list of Generic Enablers under incubation within the area of Core Data Connectors systems:

+-   [Mintaka](https://github.com/FIWARE/mintakas) is an add-on to the [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) providing an implementation of the NGSI-LD temporal retrieval API.
 -   The [Canis Major](https://github.com/fiware/CanisMajor) Generic Enabler is a blockchain adaptor that supports various DLTs, the adaptor aims to submit the data to DLT using FIWARE Technologies
 -   The [NGSI.js Library](https://github.com/ficodes/ngsijs) provides a series of JavaScript functions allowing